pictograms.info

 Human figure with racket

-Pierce, T. (1996): The International Pictograms Standard, page 163: Tennis/Tenis IPS Human figure with racket
+Pierce, T. (1996): The International Pictograms Standard, page 163: Tennis/Tenis Pierce Human figure with racket

 Modley & Myers page 130, Nova Scotia: Pictogram Tennis Nova Scotia Human figure with racket